 Nice soft triple layer face foam, a nice shape, a super wide strap, and three beads of silicone all help to make the Airbrake a very comfortable goggle.

 The integrated silicone strips in the strap helped keep the goggles in place even on a smooth helmet.
 For skiers and snowboarders with smaller faces, Oakley also makes the Airbrake in their "Asia fit."
 The Airbrake was one of the only pairs in our review that didn't receive any complaints regarding pressure points on the face and had among the most compliments regarding comfort.
-The Anon M4 is our other most comfortable goggle, scoring equally with the Airbrake XL.

 Ventilation and Breathability

 Like all of our test goggles, we wore the Airbrake XL while skinning uphill in varying conditions to test their breathability and were unable to steam up the dual-vented lenses.
 We decided to take this one step further and were finally able to fog the Airbrake XL's lenses during a wet, heavy snowfall while shoveling and snow blowing.

 The anti-fog coating and great ventilation of the Airbrake lenses kept them from fogging up in the front and backcountry.